SoCal-RESON/RESON-website/bootstrap4-minimal/resources/workshop1/index.md

 <div id="main-container">

          <blockquote>
             <p class="lead">RESON hosted a 2-day virtual workshop to bring together a diverse network of people who are invested in the long-term health of California's coastal ecosystem.
-50 participants joined to discuss their ecosystem monitoring needs and help articulate the societal need for RESON. <br/> </p>
+50 participants joined to discuss their ecosystem monitoring needs and help articulate the societal need for RESON.
+Find the workshop report, opening remarks video, and collaborations below. <br/> </p>

 <!-- close row holding blockquote -->
 </blockquote>